gitasaur/sot-full-stack-javascript/instructions/07 - Serverless Applications.md

 Serverless APIs are the cool new thang everyone is talking about.
 They don't use a traditional web server to send requests, instead you write **functions** which the platform executes for you.

-Today we're using ZEIT as that platform, only because it's the easiest to use, but there are many out there that do this.
+Today we're using Vercel as that platform, only because it's the easiest to use, but there are many out there that do this.

 * [AWS Lambda](https://aws.amazon.com/lambda/)
 * [Google Cloud Functions](https://cloud.google.com/functions/docs/)